 03. Get permission to use email praise.

 Have you ever received glowing praise from a client via email?
 Maybe they complimented your design concept, your project management savvy, or your professionalism during the project.
 That’s a real, unsolicited testimonial!
-Simply thank them for their kind words and ask them if they would mind you using their words as a testimonial on your website.
+Thank them for their kind words and — make it easy — ask them if they would mind you using their words as a testimonial on your website.
+They’ll usually say yes.

 04. Get permission to use spoken praise.

 The same goes for praise you hear aloud.
 If a client has shared positive feedback in-person or over the phone, thank them, and ask them if you could write up their praise, share it with them for approval, and use it as a testimonial.
-Likewise, you could set up a meeting/call for the distinct purpose of discussing their experience and recording it.
+Likewise, you could set up a short meeting or call for the distinct purpose of discussing their experience and recording it.

 05. Hire a testimonial service to interview clients.

 Did you know that you can hire someone to interview clients and write testimonials for you?
 Yup, you can.
-Frankly, this is a fairly new concept to me (haven’t tried it myself), but I know several designers who rave about it.
+Frankly, this is a fairly new concept to us, but we know several designers who rave about it.
 In addition to saving your time, this method may also inspire clients to open up more, since they’re not speaking directly to you.
-Here’s one company I’ve heard recommended.
+Here’s one company we’ve seen recommended.

 You get the idea.
 Whatever you know (or want) your clients to appreciate most about you, ask them.
 (If you’re not sure what your unique brand positioning is, read here.)

 Okay, you have great testimonials.
 Now, what do you do with them?
 In short, spread them far and wide!
-Here are my go-to locations:
+Here are our go-to locations:

 Before you copy-paste client reviews everywhere, it’s important to be strategic about it.
-Otherwise, in my experience, it’s going to look a little messy.
-And, more importantly, it’s not maximizing each testimonial’s potential to attract new clients.
-Strategy matters, and this is part of what we do when creating website copy for designers.
+Otherwise, it’s going to look a little messy.
+And, more importantly, a direct copy-paste won’t maximize each testimonial’s potential to attract new clients.
+Strategy matters, and this is part of what we do when creating website copy for you.

 Until next time,